dieudonneallognon/order-summary-component/README.md

   background-size: contain;
   background-repeat: no-repeat;
   z-index: -2;
-  background-image: url("../images/pattern-background-desktop.svg");
+  background-image: url("images/pattern-background-desktop.svg");
 }
 ```

 ### Useful resources

 - [Flexbox Froggy](https://flexboxfroggy.com/) - A learning game.
 It helped me to understand how to use the **css flexbox** properties.
-- [Kevin-Pwell - Are you using the right CSS units?](https://www.youtube.com/watch?v=N5wpD9Ov_To) - This tutorial helped me to understand **css units**.
+- [Kevin-Powell - Are you using the right CSS units?](https://www.youtube.com/watch?v=N5wpD9Ov_To) - This tutorial helped me to understand **css units**.
-- [Kevin-Pwell - CSS em and rem explained](https://www.youtube.com/watch?v=_-aDOAMmDHI&list=RDCMUCJZv4d5rbIKd4QHMPkcABCw&index=1) - This is a very good tutorial about css units **rem and em**.
+- [Kevin-Powell - CSS em and rem explained](https://www.youtube.com/watch?v=_-aDOAMmDHI&list=RDCMUCJZv4d5rbIKd4QHMPkcABCw&index=1) - This is a very good tutorial about css units **rem and em**.
 It helped me to create responsive views easier.

 ## Author